Why Kangaroo Island Deserves a Longer Stay

 Lighthouses, while serving an important nautical function, is always a favourite photographic subject.
 The ambience of a lighthouse always evokes a romantic feel and imagery of a bygone era.

 A Kangaroo with her joey at the lighthouse fringe.
 Although Kangaroo Island is named after this iconic animal, we did not spot much of them during our entire trip, possibly about less than ten.
-In fact, we saw more wallabies than their bigger cousins.
+In fact, we saw more wallabies than kangaroos.

 Cuisine stop – Dudley Wine

-Prior visiting the Cape Willoughby Lighthouse, we made a pit-stop at the gorgeous award-winning Dudley Wine.
+Prior visiting the Cape Willoughby Lighthouse, we made a rest stop at the award-winning Dudley Wine.
 This is Kangaroo Island’s pioneer winery, established in 1997 and makes a 100% KI product.
-As we were on a self-drive trip, we did not do any wine tasting.
+As we were driving, we did not do any wine tasting.
 But the key attraction was the spectacular view.

 The dining area at the winery with a superb unblocked view of the Great Australia Bight.
 The land in the distance is Cape Jervis on mainland Australia.